robots-make-art-too/Group10_Manticore/resources.md

  5. Here is a websit about “Public Art Installations.”
 Entuitive, https://www.entuitive.com/services-list/public-art-installations/.

  6. Python Classes/Objects:

-<<<<<<< HEAD
--- Python is an object oriented programming language.
+- Python is an object oriented programming language.
 Almost everything in Python is an object, with its properties and methods.
 A Class is like an object constructor, or a "blueprint" for creating objects.

 - here is an example:
 class Person: